 Do you still have extra time?
-Can you make clothes for yourself, your kids, to sell to others?
-Forget the flax and cotton as that would not be an inefficient use of your time but purchase fabric from the store and make some clothes or bed sheets.
+Can you make clothes for yourself and your kids to sell to others?
+Forget the flax and cotton, as that would not be an inefficient use of your time, but purchase fabric from the store and make some clothes or bed sheets.
 If you don’t know how then use the internet for something useful and learn.
-Then you can teach your daughters this skill too (as part of your home school curriculum) and prepare them to be a Proverbs 31 wife to their future husbands.
+Then you can teach your daughters this skill too (as part of your homeschool curriculum) and prepare them to be a Proverbs 31 wife to their future husbands.
 Time well spent.

-A word of caution; be very careful going out on the internet and/or talking to other women to see how they have interpreted Proverbs 31 and what they are doing because there is a LOT more wrong out there than what is right.
+A word of caution, be very careful going out on the internet and/or talking to other women to see how they have interpreted Proverbs 31 (hint: She wasn’t a career woman.) and what they are doing because there is a LOT more wrong out there than what is right.
 Read Proverbs 31 in the Bible for yourself.
 Read it over and over until you have it memorized and then meditate on it for as many hours, days or weeks as it takes while praying to God and asking Him to show you what He wants you to do with the time that you have been given.
 Then, when you think you have an answer, run it by your husband for his final approval and blessing.